-- before requesting or considering a proposal for a qualifying project, a governmental entity must adopt and make publicly available guidelines, which must be reasonable, encourage competition, and guide the selection of project, that enable the governmental entity to comply with detailed procedures in the law;81 - a person may not develop or operate a qualifying project unless the person obtains the approval of and contracts with the governmental entity;82 - a person may initiate the approval process by submitting a proposal requesting approval or the responsible governmental entity may request proposals or invite bids; - most state procurement laws do not apply to a qualifying project under the law;83 - a governmental entity may enter into a comprehensive agreement only in accordance with guidelines that require the contracting person to design and construct the qualifying project in accordance with procedures that do not materially conflict with
+- before requesting or considering a proposal for a qualifying project, a governmental entity must adopt and make publicly available guidelines, which must be reasonable, encourage competition, and guide the selection of project, that enable the governmental entity to comply with detailed procedures in the law;81 - a person may not develop or operate a qualifying project unless the person obtains the approval of and contracts with the governmental entity;82 - a person may initiate the approval process by submitting a proposal requesting approval or the responsible governmental entity may request proposals or invite bids; - most state procurement laws do not apply to a qualifying project under the law;83 - a governmental entity may enter into a comprehensive agreement only in accordance with guidelines that require the contracting person to design and construct the qualifying project in accordance with procedures that do not materially conflict with those specified in the Local

 80 Subtitle F, Title 10, TEX.
-GOV'T CODE ANN.
-Chapters 2267 and 2268 (West Supp.
-2011).
+GOV'T CODE Chapters 2267 and 2268.
 The 82nd Legislature created two chapters of Chapter 2267 of the Government Code.
 Public and Private Facilities and Infrastructure was added by Senate Bill 1048.
 Question 47 concerns this version of Chapter 2267.
 Contracting and Delivery Procedures for construction projects was added by House Bill 628.
-Section VI of this handbook concerns this version of Chapter 2267.
+Section VI of this handbook concerns this version of Chapter 2267, which was re-designated as Chapter 2269 in 2013 by S.B.
+1093.